ProjectMilestonegroupL/MilestoneProject/README.md

  - .csv submission file generation

 In addition, here is a brief description of what each of the provided Python files does:
-- `dataset.py`: Contains `PatchPairsDataset`, a PyTorch Dataset class that loads pairs of images and their target, as well as a function to split datasets into training and validation sets.
+- `dataset.py`: contains `PatchPairsDataset`, a PyTorch Dataset class that loads pairs of images and their target, as well as a function to split datasets into training and validation sets.
-- `evaluator.py`: Evaluates and generates prediction from a trained model
+- `evaluator.py`: evaluates and generates prediction from a trained model
-- `metrics.py`: Metrics to keep track of the loss and accuracy during training
+- `metrics.py`: metrics to keep track of the loss and accuracy during training
-- `trainer.py`: Contains `Trainer`, a class which implements the training loop as well as utilities to log the training process to TensorBoard, and load & save models.
+- `trainer.py`: contains `Trainer`, a class which implements the training loop as well as utilities to log the training process to TensorBoard, and load & save models.
 Note : we changed this document by adding a scheduler.
 - `utils.py`: Utilities for displaying pairs of images and generating a submission CSV

 If you are using Google Colab, keep in mind that any changes to files besides `train.ipynb` will get discarded when your session terminates.